 Who needs an EORI number?

-Any business that exports or imports from the UK to the EU.
+Any business that exports or imports from the UK to the EU or to non-EU countries requires an EORI number.
 This includes businesses of all sizes and sectors.

 If you are not sure if your business already has one, then it’s important to check.
 EORI numbers are unique to each business.
 If you reapply you won’t be issued with another.
 Sometimes when a company registers for VAT it is automatically registered for one.
 To check whether you already have one, use the validator on the European Commission site.